ctatipublic/cko-test-task/readme.md

 The `.Infrastructure` projects have no dependencies and are used to define `Models` & `Interfaces` as well as the occasional static helper or extension.

 There is also a `Common.Core` project and a `Common.Infrastructure`, which I would use only in a monorepo, for the other projects to share functionality and definitions.

+The `.Test` suffix is to indicate `xUnit` test projects for each of the parent projects.